akeneo/pim-helpcenter/content/md/products-super-power/how-to-use-the-product-grid.md

 ## Product counter

 Akeneo displays you the number of products available in each category and category tree.
-You will see a number into brackers nearby each category, this figure represents the total number of products classified in this category or sub-category.
+You will see a number into brackets nearby each category, this figure represents the total number of products classified in this category or sub-category.

 At the bottom of the category tree, you will see a Yes/No option: «Include sub-categories».